Procedure & Recovery Overview

 What Happens During Radiosurgery?

-Princeton Brain & Spine neurosurgeons offer Gamma Knife and Cyberknife radiosurgery procedures.
+Princeton Brain, Spine & Sports Medicine neurosurgeons offer Gamma Knife and Cyberknife radiosurgery procedures.
 During these stereotactic brain surgery procedures, your neurosurgical team imports brain imaging into a computer system, which provides a 3D image of your brain and the intended target.
 Imaging and specialized instruments help guide selection and mapping of the target tissue or lesion.
 Because of the non-invasive nature of the procedure, patients can avoid the pain, bleeding and infection risks common to open surgery.

 FAQs About Radiosurgery

-If you would like more information about stereotactic radiosurgery and the conditions it treats, contact Princeton Brain & Spine by phone or online.
+If you would like more information about stereotactic radiosurgery and the conditions it treats, contact Princeton Brain, Spine & Sports Medicine by phone or online.
 Our patients are family, and we are pleased to answer your questions about these safe and minimally invasive approaches to treating brain conditions.